 There is no better way to learn the Norwegian language than going into an immersion program in Norway.
-The programs will allow you dive right into the language, facilitating full mastery.
-While the program can get intense, it will be definitely be worth it when you are able to acclimate yourself into the Norwegian culture with ease.
+The programs will allow you to dive right into the language, facilitating full mastery.
+While the program can get intense, it will definitely be worth it when you are able to acclimate yourself to the Norwegian culture with ease.

 Another great option is to volunteer!
 Norway has a wide range of organizations and industries that are constantly looking for volunteers to help them out.
 Whether that means volunteering at a non-profit in Oslo, working in the agriculture industry or helping animals at local zoos, you’ll have your pick as to what kind of what you want to do.
 There really won’t be a more fulfilling way to spend your gap year in Norway than to volunteer, and best of all, you get to what kind of volunteer work you get to do, ensuring you’ll absolutely love it!

 Studying abroad in Norway is another great option for your gap year adventure.
 During your trip, you’ll either have the opportunity to study at a local high school or at a university.
 This presents the unique opportunity to be fully immersed within the local culture and not only that, be able to interact with the friendly people of Norway.
 Studying abroad is something everyone should experience, so come do it in Norway!